Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 3. Reduce Food Cravings

 Wheatgrass is loaded with chlorophyll, which contains thylakoids.
 According to some animal research, thylakoids may help you feel more satisfied.7 And feeling more satisfied from food can help reduce cravings.
-Taking a wheatgrass supplement (or juice shot) each morning on an empty stomach may prevent food cravings throughout the day.
+Taking a wheatgrass dietary supplement (or juice shot) each morning on an empty stomach may prevent food cravings throughout the day.
 Just be sure to eat breakfast soon after and don’t skip meals!
 Food deprivation has been linked to food cravings.8

 4. Help Your Body Eliminate Toxins